The Global Indian Tuesday, July 7 2026

 Beyond his unrivalled status in Indian bridal fashion, Sabyasachi Mukherjee has built one of the most powerful luxury fashion brands in Asia.
 His flagship stores in Kolkata, Mumbai, Delhi, and New York have made the Sabyasachi label globally accessible while retaining its artisanal exclusivity.
 His celebrated collaborations with global brands — including H&M and Pottery Barn — brought Indian craft traditions to an international mass audience without compromising the brand’s luxury positioning.
 In 2026, Sabyasachi remains the definitive name in Indian designer fashion, both at home and on the world stage.

 In 1997, Princess Diana arrived in Pakistan in a blue salwar kameez designed by Ritu Kumar.
-Known to be the First Lady of Indian fashion, the Indian designer has styled many global celebrities.
+Widely known as the First Lady of Indian fashion, Ritu Kumar is credited with reviving several traditional Indian crafts and making them relevant to contemporary luxury fashion.
+The Indian designer has styled many global celebrities.
 From Spice Girls to Anoushka Shankar to Mischa Baron, the divas have had the opportunity to be styled by the ace designer.

 View this post on Instagram